 CT is a painless, non-invasive imaging tool that is comprised of a series of cross-sectional x-rays of the body.
 The series of x-rays can be examined individually or reconstructed into a three-dimensional image, allowing radiologists to view a detailed picture of an individual’s body.
 CT imaging is valuable in diagnosing conditions and abnormalities that may not be visible on a traditional x-ray.

-Contact the St. Clair Hospital PET/CT Scheduling Department at 412-942-7075.
+Scheduling a PET/CT Exam: 412-942-7075.
 When you call to schedule your appointment, please have your prescription and any required authorization numbers available.

 Our staff of board-certified radiologists will review and interpret your images and a written report will be sent to your physician so that he or she can review the results with you.